tavily-ai/tavily-n8n-node/README.md

 # @tavily/n8n-nodes-tavily

-@tavily/n8n-nodes-tavily is a n8n community node package that integrates the Tavily API for powerful web search and web content extraction.
+@tavily/n8n-nodes-tavily is a community node for n8n that integrates the Tavily API, enabling powerful web search and content extraction within your no-code automation workflows.

 ## Features

 ### Tavily Search
-- Query the web with multiple filtering options (topic, time range, domain inclusion/exclusion, etc.)
-- Optionally retrieve a generated answer, raw content, or images
-- Support for different search depths (basic/advanced)
-- Configurable number of content chunks per source
+Tavily Search allows you to query the web with powerful filtering capabilities, including options to refine results by topic, time range, and specific domains to include or exclude.
+You can choose to retrieve a generated answer, raw content, or even related images, depending on your workflow needs.
+It also supports different search depths—basic advanced.

 ### Tavily Extract
-- Extract text and optional images from one or more URLs
-- Choose between basic or advanced extraction depth
-- Support for multiple URLs in a single request
+ Tavily Extract allows you to effortlessly retrieve raw content from a list of websites, making it ideal for data collection, content analysis, and research.
+You can also combine Tavily Extract with our Search method: first, obtain a list of relevant documents, then perform further processing on selected links to gather additional information and use it as context for your research tasks.

 ## Getting a Tavily API Key